 - Coupling has a wonderfully Exaggerated variation of this.
 Jeff's Love Interest blindfolds him in the office after hours and says she has a surprise for him.
 He jumps to the understandable conclusion that she was going to have sex with him right then and there.
 So, happily singing to himself, he triumphantly dances around the room stripping off every last item.
 At which point the Love Interest returns — with his parents — and reveals there was a room full of people waiting to surprise him for his birthday party, and they'd been standing there watching the whole strip in mute horror.
 Still, it ends better for Jeff than any other example on this page, as the girlfriend herself found the whole thing a bit of a turn-on...

 - In the episode "War" from the La Femme Nikita TV series, assassins break into Nikita's apartment.
 They thought they'd get the drop on her.
 They're wrong.

-- The Cinemax show Life on Top manages to invert this trope: being the kind of show that it is, all of the guests are naked - then when the birthday girls shows up, it's with her parents in tow ...
+- The Cinemax show Life On Top manages to invert this trope: being the kind of show that it is, all of the guests are naked - then when the birthday girl shows up, it's with her parents in tow...